Hermetic Sealing with Induction

 metal-glass sealing Application Notes

-Select from our collection of metal-glass sealing notes, taken from years supporting our customers.
-Read how we helped to solve their process heating challenges.
+Select from our collection of metal-glass sealing notes, developed over 39 years supporting our customers.
+Read how we helped to solve their process heating challenges!

 The solder formed a relatively uniform domed seal around the fiber despite the asymmetry of the open C coil.
 It took under 10 seconds to heat the part to soldering temperature